Giants beat Rockies 7-2 to take lead in NL wild-card race

 Raimel Tapia had two hits and an RBI for Colorado.

-Dubón’s homer on Almonte’s second pitch came just after Rockies manager Bud Black pulled starter Ryan Castellani following walks to Belt and Longoria.
-It was Dubon’s third home run this season and the seventh of this career.
+Dubon's homer on Almonte's second pitch came just after Rockies manager Bud Black pulled starter Ryan Castellani following walks to Belt and Longoria.
+It was Dubon's third home run this season and the seventh of his career.

+''It was a huge confidence boost for him because he has been hitting some balls on the button that haven't left the ballpark,'' Giants manager Gabe Kapler said. ''That confidence spilled over into the dugout.
+It was one of the more exciting moments of the last couple weeks.''

 Longoria homered off Castellani leading off the fourth to snap an 0-for-16 slide.